capcodigital/team-course/documentation/node/Stream_Processing.md

 > 127.0.0.1    kafka1

--   Modify your java code to write to this new topic "test" by following the <http://www.baeldung.com/spring-kafka> example.
+-   Modify your Node.js code to write to this new topic "test" by following the <http://www.baeldung.com/spring-kafka> example.
 You only require the Producer Config and Sending messages section (4.1 and 4.2).

 -   Write to the topic e.g. on POSTing a new USER
 -   Check that the message is received on the topic